14 Asian Marketing and Sales Thought Leaders You Should Be Following

 Dharmesh’s thoughts on everything business and company culture are some of my favorites to read in my free time.

 He makes even the most complex topics easy to grasp, incorporating personal stories and humor in truly a way few others can.
 He truly makes business and tech human, and in my nearly 10 years in the HubSpot space, he has remained one of my favorite thought leaders — especially as a young South Asian.

 Eric Toda is a marketing executive and angel investor known for building competitive brands.
-He is currently the global head of social at Facebook, but previously built brands at Gap Inc, Airbnb Snapchat, and Nike.
+He is currently the global head of social at Meta, but previously built brands at Gap, Airbnb, Snapchat, and Nike.

-Aside from marketing and business growth, Toda is extremely passionate about racial justice and inclusion, sitting on the board of directors for LAAUNCH (Leading Asian Americans to Unite for Change), and TAAF (The Asian American Foundation), and is a convener, incubator, and funder committed to accelerating opportunity and prosperity for the AAPI community.
+Aside from marketing and business growth, Toda is extremely passionate about racial justice and inclusion, sitting on the board of directors for LAAUNCH (Leading Asian Americans to Unite for Change), and TAAF (The Asian American Foundation), and is committed to accelerating opportunity and prosperity for the AAPI community.

 We live and work in an increasingly global market.
 No two buyers are exactly the same, and if marketers are going to survive and thrive, they need to start learning about their changing audience.

 While ultimately bringing more diverse talent in-house is the best way to start understanding and reach a more diverse audience, thought leaders from underrepresented communities like those above can help you start expanding your perspective and challenging your assumptions.

 Wondering where to begin?